RevDeBug/revdebug-tutorial-react/README.md

 ## REVDEBUG REACT TUTORIAL

-Simple React example, click the "CRASH" button to crash.
+Simple React example, click the "CRASH" button to crash and see recordings in Flight Recorder or click "FETCH CASE" button to see recordings in rdb trace.
 No I don't know why the top level unhandled exception is triggered twice, it happens in the browser and is recorded that way accurately.

 Configure RevDeBug repository: